 Have students write a holiday-inspired poem.
 Students can draw from a mix of different types of poems (Ballad, Haiku, etc) and then write a poem using that poetry type.
-Then, students can present their poems to the class, publish digitally, or turn into something new using PAFT.
+Then, students can present their poems to the class, publish digitally, or turn them into something new using PAFT.

 11. Genius Hour

-This one isn’t expressly an ‘activity’ but could be used as one in short enough duration.
+This one isn’t expressly an ‘activity’ but could be used as one in a short enough duration.
 The idea here is for students to simply choose a topic and learn what they want, how they want–and create what they want in response.
 The key is how to choose the topic (try brainstorming by category) and how to learn (consider using our Genius Hour framework or self-directed learning model).

 12. QFT Time!

-In addition to the Genius Hour approach above, another idea for a holiday activity for high school students is to use the QFT strategy for guiding student inquiry.
+In addition to the Genius Hour approach above, another idea for a holiday activity for high school students is to use the QFT strategy to guide student inquiry.
 The idea here is to identify a topic, then come up with a series of refined and improved questions.
 This critical thinking-intense activity isn’t the lightest approach to holiday classroom practice, but for certain classrooms (you know who you are), it’d be the perfect fit.